linzimackay20-star/Bike-Hire-Project-/README.md

 ## Data cleaning:
 -	Downloaded all relevant csv files (12x monthly spreadsheets) then used R to combine these into one merged database for the full year.
 -	Made all blanks NA so that they would still be counted.
--	Formatted the the date/time format correctly and ensured they would show in the correct order for future analysis and visualisation.
+-	Formatted the date/time format correctly and ensured they would show in the correct order for future analysis and visualisation.
 -	Checked all column names were formatted correctly.
 -	Reduced all decimal places to 2 to make data easier to read.
 -	Checked for duplicate entries that could be removed but there weren’t any.